exosite-archive/exoline/README.md

 - add the option of using requests to authenticate with https (see warning here: http://docs.python.org/2/library/httplib.html)
 - add windows executable to build and test
 - reimplement copy using OneP's create clone command https://github.com/exosite/api/tree/master/rpc#create-clone
-- command to generate spec from command line
 - differentiate dataport and client shares in tree command
 - handle unicode characters when reading string dataports